ObamaTheLlama114/docs-tools/migration/README.md

 ## How to Run

-- setup you run environment
+- set up your run environment
 - go to the website to input data
 - edit the content directory
 - run the script